 What do you get for the little space fan with dreams of stars and rocket flights?
-From a Lego spaceship to engineering toys, little astronomers everywhere are bound to find something perfect for them on Space.com's gift guide this holiday season.
+From a Lego spaceship to engineering toys, little astronomers everywhere are bound to find something perfect for them on Space.com's gift guide.

 Celestial Buddies Comet

-Celebrate this year's historic landing of a Europe's Philae spacecraft on a comet with this incredibly cute Celestial Buddies Comet ($30.99 on Amazon).
+Celebrate the historic landing of a Europe's Philae spacecraft on a comet with this incredibly cute Celestial Buddies Comet ($30.99 on Amazon).
 The plushy comet has a happy little surprised look on its face as it makes its way around a little one's imaginary solar system.

 Why we love it: Celestial Buddies makes a series of wonderful little stuffed cosmic objects including the Sun, Mercury, Venus, the Moon, Mars, Jupiter (with the Great Red Spot for a nose!) and Saturn that are as adorable as they are cuddly.
 They're a great way to introduce objects in space to tiny explorers.